 What Causes BDD?

-Cultural messages can also contribute to BDD.
+Cultural messages also can contribute to BDD.
 They reinforce a person's concerns about appearance.
-Criticism or unkind teasing about appearance may also contribute to BDD.
+Criticism or teasing about appearance may also contribute to BDD.
 But while these might harm a person's body image, alone they usually do not cause BDD.